ejinian/bofa_transfer_counter/README.md

 # BOFA Transfer Counter

-This is a simple script used to count the number of transfers in a Bank of America Account Activity page using regular expressions.
+This is a simple script used to count the number of transfers and the total amount of money sent/received in a Bank of America Account Activity page using regular expressions.
 Instructions on how to use it are below.

 ## Instructions

 1. Clone the repository or download as zip.
+Extract the zip wherever you want.

 2. Open a new tab on your browser.
 Navigate to your desired Bank of America account.